You can take steps to protect the health of you and your family, here are some helpful links:

 - Dealing with the outbreak of Coronavirus (COVID-19) can be very stressful for adults and children.
-For more information on how to cope, click here.
 For more information on how to talk to your kids, click here.

 - Download “10 things you can do to manage your COVID-19 symptoms at home”, in English and Spanish.

 - Coronavirus (COVID-19) is spreading, but do not panic, these simple steps can help protect you, your family and your community.
 For more information, click on the link that applies: English, Spanish, Creole and Portuguese.

 - If you are a Central Falls or Pawtucket resident without a primary care doctor and are experiencing COVID-19 symptoms, please call 855-843-7620.
 Click here for information in Creole, Portuguese, and Spanish.

 - Does your child need a COVID test?
 For more information in English and Spanish.

 The best way to prevent the spread of Coronavirus (COVID-19) is to: